 The massive size of polar bears serves a critical purpose in their predatory lifestyle.
 With powerful jaw muscles and large canine teeth, these apex predators are equipped to crush the skulls and bones of their prey, primarily seals.

-Their stocky build, characterized by a large head, thick neck, and strong limbs, aid polar bears in dominating other predators within their ecosystem, such as Arctic foxes and wolves, ensuring their status as top-tier hunters.
+Their stocky build, characterized by a large head, thick neck, and strong limbs, aids polar bears in dominating other predators.
+Within their ecosystem, other predators include Arctic foxes and wolves.

 The polar bear's scientific name, Ursus maritimus, was first coined by British zoologist Constantine John Phipps in 1774.